Discover Ibiza Town, the Island’s Capital, and Its Iconic Dalt Vila.

-Ibiza Town is the island’s capital and somewhat confusingly for first time visitors, it is referred to across the island’s signposts by its Catalan spelling Eivissa.
-The myriad of streets in the town sprung up around the impressive hilltop battlement of D’alt Vila, which is the original walled town and cathedral that was built in the thirteenth century, and is today the proud bearer of the status of a UNESCO World Heritage site.
-Ibiza Town is a fabulous melting pot of styles and flavours, with modern architecture and chic bars and restaurants and glossy designer shops sitting alongside traditional Spanish cafes and authentic little treasure troves selling island produce and typical artisan products such as the traditional Ibizan baskets known as ‘cestas’.
+It Is referred to across the island’s signposts by Its Catalan spelling Eivissa.
+The myriad of streets in the town sprung up around the impressive hilltop battlement of Dalt Vila.
+Which is the original walled town and cathedral that was built in the thirteenth century.
+Today the proud bearer of UNESCO World Heritage Site status.

 Check out our range of villas in the Ibiza Town area by clicking here